dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 I get distracted because my mind is too populated with connections to random things.
-If my mind were a graph and whatever I was looking at or thinking of were our current node, then on average, I would have dozens as many edges to others than a normal person.
+If my mind were a graph and whatever I was looking at or thinking of were our current node, then on average, I would have dozens as many edges to other nodes as the average normal person.
 Several factors contribute to this: I know tons of useless trivia, I tend to examine various trivial aspects of things and I try to correlate more than the average person.

 And so I tend to pursue a lot of tangents and it's a bit harder to control where my mind goes, but that's actually a strength.
 If I